Harsh-bin/Xfce4-Dark-mode/README.md

 ```
 ./darkmode.sh
 ```
-# 🖼️ themes used in the script is in release section
+# 🖼️ Themes used in the script are in release section

 # 💬 To install theme
 **Extract and copy themes to ~/.themes folder of your home directory and copy icons to ~/.icons folder of your home directory**